 Check the Status of iPhone or iPad Before Buying

 Another important thing you need to keep in mind before buying an iPhone from an unknown seller is to ensure that the device is not stolen.
 Earlier, Apple allowed viewing the status of any iOS device using the Activation Lock tool.
-But now it has removed the option in the wake of some reports that Chinese hackers were taking the undue advantage of it.
+But now it has removed the option in the wake of some reports that Chinese hackers took undue advantage of it.
 However, you can still check the status of any device.